laurentpayot/floweret/README.md

 f(5)       # 5
 f(5, 1)    # 6
-f(5, '1')  # TypeError: Argument #2  should be of type 'undefined or Number' instead of String "1". f(5, null) # TypeError: Argument #2 should be of type 'undefined or Number' instead of null.
+f(5, '1')  # TypeError: Expected argument #2 to be undefined or Number, got String "1".
+f(5, null) # TypeError: Expected argument #2 to be undefined or Number, got null.
 ```

 ### Literal type